pryv/service-core/components/stores/Notes.md

-The way it works

 # Concepts
 ### "Store Properties"
-To be discussed, either this is exposed or we create specific error when something unsupported is done on the storage **preffered would be to send error messages** (for the 1st iteration)
+To be discussed, whether this is exposed or we create specific error when something unsupported is done on the storage.

+**preffered would be to send error messages** (for the 1st iteration)
 - supportsAttachments 'no', 'single', 'multiple'
 - supportsEventStreaming true / false
 - supportsSeries true / false
 - supportsStreamsClientData
 - supportsEventsClientData
+- supportsEventsSorting

 ### "StreamdIds"
 - localStorage is unchanged
 - dynamic or "mounted" sources have a "root" stream that starts with a "."
-- to ensure non-collision dynamic sources streamiD will be namespaced with their root id by service-core Example ".account/email" for "email" stream exposed by "account" data source
+- to ensure non-collision dynamic sources streamiD will be named spaced with their root id by service-core Example ".account/email" for "email" stream exposed by "account" data source

 ### "Stream Lists" `streams.get`
-- To avoid exposing full stream structure or querying too often remote ressources.
-We might not expose other storage than localStorage stream unless expecitely specified.
-Then we need to provide a "discovery" mechnanism for this streams like
+- To avoid exposing full stream structure or querying too often remote resources.
+We might not expose other storage than localStorage stream unless explicitly specified.
+Then we need to provide a "discovery" mechanism for these streams
-  exemple: `stream.get()` could return
+  example: `stream.get()` could return
   ```
   [{
     id: '.account',